 The National Marine Fisheries Service reviewed and approved our research methodologies and granted Marine Mammal Protection Act research permits 14326, 13430, and 19430.
 We also obtained Special Use Permits from the United States Fish and Wildlife Service for all land-based survey activities conducted on haulouts within the Flattery Rocks National Wildlife Refuge.

-Observations of hauled out Steller and California sea lions were carried out from small boats along the north coast of Washington from 2010 –2018 focusing on four major haulout complexes (Fig 1).
-Occasionally, surveyors were landed on haulouts to conduct these surveys.
+Observations of hauled out Steller and California sea lions were carried out from small boats along the north coast of Washington from 2010 –2018 focusing on four major haulout complexes: Tatoosh Island (48.39° N, 124.74° W), the Bodelteh Islands (48.18° N, 124.76° W), Sea Lion Rock (47.99° N, 124.73° W), and Carroll Island (48.00° N, 124.72° W) (Fig 1).
+Occasionally, researchers were landed on haulouts to conduct these surveys.
 Surveys were conducted year-round with more effort from late spring through early fall due to availability of survey days with suitable weather and sea conditions.
-Surveys often did not include all haulouts during a day due to logistical challenges such as sea conditions and daylight.
+Surveys often did not include all haulouts during a day due to logistical challenges such as sea conditions and daylight, but only complete survey days where all four major haulouts were visited were included in haulout abundance calculations.
 During surveys, we counted actively entangled individuals and individuals showing evidence of past entanglement (e.g. scarring) and counted the total abundance of the two sea lion species at each haulout.
 We attempted to photograph all entangled sea lions and those that appeared entangled with a digital SLR camera with a 100-400 mm lens for later assessment.
-Entangled individuals encountered along the survey route in locations other than the four major haulout complexes were excluded from entanglement rate calculations due to the lack of reliable and regular total counts of hauled individuals but were still photographed to identify the source and nature of the injury.
+Entangled individuals encountered along the survey route in locations other than the four major haulout complexes were excluded from entanglement rate calculations but were still photographed to identify the source and nature of the injury.
 Entanglement and count data are publicly available through Mendeley Data [21].

 Fig 1: Map of the four major Steller and California sea lion haulout complexes surveyed for entangled individuals: Tatoosh Island, the Bodelteh Islands, Carroll Island, and Sea Lion Rock.

-Population Trends
+Haulout Abundance Trends

-Population trends were calculated using a three-step process.
-First, for each species we pooled the counts from the four major haulout complexes on days when all four haulouts were visited.
+Trends in haulout abundance, as an index of abundance, were calculated using a three-step process.
+First, for each species we pooled the counts from the four major haulout complexes on days when all four haulouts were visited (a ‘complete survey day’).
 Next, we averaged all complete survey days within a month for a monthly average.
-Last, we averaged the mean monthly counts for an annual estimate of the average number of Steller and California sea lions using the four major haulout complexes over the study duration.
+Last, we averaged the mean monthly counts for an annual estimate of the average abundance of Steller and California sea lions using the four major haulout complexes over the study duration.
 The observed change in annual counts were calculated for each year using the formula

 rt=lnNt+1Nt